JasherIO/jasher.io/src/data/blog/2019-03-01-rival-series-qualifiers-return.md

 Similarly, the first **Grand Series** [qualifier](https://liquipedia.net/rocketleague/Rocket_League_Championship_Series/Season_7/South_America/Qualifier_1) kicks off Saturday for South America.

-In game news, Psyonix has announced that **Rocket League Radio** songs will be added in-game upon their release in the Monstercat playlist.
+In game news, Psyonix has announced that **Rocket League Radio** songs will be added in-game the same day as their release on Monstercat.
 [Learn more...](https://www.rocketleague.com/news/new-monstercat-music-coming-to-rocket-league-all-year-long/)

 ---